By Louise Court

-- When was the last time you were the designated driver or do you always suggest getting a cab?
+- When was the last time you were the designated driver or do you always suggest getting a taxi?

 - Do you wake most mornings feeling dehydrated?

-- Do you count down the minutes to wine o’clock and struggle to name your favourite soft drink?
+- Do you always count down the minutes to wine o’clock?

 - Have you avoided honestly counting the units you drink because you suspect you’re way over?

-- Do you dread running out of your favourite booze when you go to a party?
+- Do you dread running out of your favorite alcohol when you go to a party?